HusseinLezzaik/HusseinLezzaik/README.md

-### Hey, I'm Hussein 👋

-I love solving deep technical problems 🧠🤖💥, and building things that make our world a better place. :)
+I'm building [TESS](https://huggingface.co/TESS-Computer), a computer use Vision-Language-Action (VLA) general agent that can operate computers at superhuman speed.